volatilemolotov/beam/learning/tour-of-beam/learning-content/go/common-transforms/aggregation/max/description.md

 # Max

-Provides a variety of different transforms for computing the maximum values in a collection, either globally or for each key.
+Max provides a variety of different transforms for computing the maximum values in a collection, either globally or for each key.

 You can find the global maximum value from the ```PCollection``` by using ```Max()```